kakakacool/Quizzes/README.md

 <<<<<<< HEAD
-Online tests website build on node.js and mongoDB
+Website for online tests build on node.js and mongoDB
 =======
-Online tests website build on node.js and mongoDB
+Website for online tests build on node.js and mongoDB